 You should reconsider your fulfilment options

-Online shoppers already expect fast, free (or cheap) shipping, and with Amazon’s entry into Australia exerting downward pressure on freight providers (despite a lack of clarity around the Fulfillment by Amazon offering), this may represent an opportunity for you to lock in lower rates and volume discounts with your shipping providers.
+Online shoppers already expect fast, free (or cheap) shipping, and with Amazon’s entry into Australia exerting downward pressure on freight providers, this may represent an opportunity for you to lock in lower rates and volume discounts with your shipping providers.
+Or you could go down the path of Fulfilment by Amazon (FBA), where you ship your product to Amazon fulfilment centres and they take care of the picking, packing and customer service for you (at a cost).
 But the story doesn't end with freight providers and prices; the launch of of Amazon Australia is driving innovation and competition with service providers across the board that you as a retailer can take advantage of.

 Competition will be fierce with the launch of Amazon FBA.